#[versioned]

 the #[deprecated]

 attribute to the appropriate piece of code.
+In the

 #[versioned(version(name = "v1alpha1", deprecated))]